award

 What are examples of parking lot accidents?

-• A vehicle rear ends another vehicle at a stop sign in a parking lot: many people may not drive at a proper speed in a parking lot to be able to see a stop sign.
-Many drivers do not also expect a stop sign to be in a parking lot or structure.
-That is why a rear end collision is very likely to occur.
+• A vehicle rear-ends another at a stop sign in a parking lot: many people may not drive at a proper speed to see it.
+Many drivers do not expect a stop sign in a parking lot or structure.
+That is why a rear-end collision is very likely to occur.

 What causes parking lot accidents in Las Vegas?

-What if the parking lot was a private parking lot?
+What if the parking lot were private

 Are there specific traffic laws for parking lots?